oroinc/documentation/user_guide/email_campaign.rst

 Records of the Email Campaign entity ("Email campaigns") represent mailings and keep their general information and settings.

-The articles describes the ways to create and manage Email campaigns.
+The article describes ways to create and manage the Email campaigns.

 .. _user-guide-email-campaigns-create: